X-LANCE/SLAM-LLM/examples/slam_aac/README.md

 ### Note
-In the current version of SLAM-LLM, the `peft_ckpt` parameter is no longer required.
+- In the current version of SLAM-LLM, the `peft_ckpt` parameter is no longer required.
 However, if you are using the checkpoint provided by us, which was trained with an earlier version, please keep the `peft_ckpt` parameter in your configuration to ensure compatibility.
+- Due to differences in dependency versions, there may be slight variations in the performance of the SLAM-AAC model.

 ## Inference
 To perform inference with the trained models, you can use the following commands to decode using the common beam search method: